yumemi-inc/environment-variables-action/README.md

 ## Why?

 We can adopt [Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) in cases of deployments using GitHub Actions.
-However, if we sometimes need to use environment variables **before** the deployment.
+However, we sometimes need to use environment variables **before** the deployment.
 Let's say you are applying Terraform stack via Actions.
 You don't need approval for the deployment in planning, but running plan usually requires environment variables.